On the Bickel-Rosenblatt test of goodness-of-fit for the residuals of autoregressive processes: A goodness-of-fit Bickel-Rosenblatt test

-For model M$_4$, it is important to note that Proposition \ref{PropGof} may not hold.
-Nevertheless, we know by virtue of Proposition \ref{PropUnivUnstable} that the statistic has the same order of magnitude, thus it seemed interesting to look at its empirical behavior in comparison with the other models (and we observe that it reacts as well).
-We now turn to the empirical power of the test, for the configuration $n=100$ and the $\cN(0,1)$ kernel.
-In Figures \ref{FigH1moy}--\ref{FigH1var} below, we represent the percentage of rejection of $\cH_0$ against the $\cN(m,1)$ and $\cN(0,\sigma^2)$ alternatives, for different values of the parameters, to investigate the sensitivity towards location and scale.
-We also make experiments in Figure \ref{FigH1dist} with different distributions as alternatives (Student, uniform, Laplace and Cauchy).
+Using this choice of $\delta$, we represent in Figures \ref{FigH1moy}--\ref{FigH1var} below the percentage of rejection of $\cH_0$ against the aforementioned $\cN(m,1)$ and $\cN(0,\sigma^2)$ alternatives for $f_0$, for different values of the parameters, to investigate the sensitivity towards location and scale.
+We also make experiments in Figure \ref{FigH1dist} with different distributions as alternatives (choosing $f_0$ as the Student, uniform, Laplace and Cauchy distributions, respectively).
 First of all, the main observation is that all models give very similar results (all curves are almost superimposed) even if $n$ is not so large.
 That corroborates the results of the paper: residuals from stable, explosive or some (univariate) unstable models satisfy the Bickel-Rosenblatt original convergence.
-Our procedure is roughly equivalent to the Kolmogorov-Smirnov one to test for location or scale in the Gaussian family (in fact it seems to be slightly less powerful for location and slightly more powerful for scale).
+Our procedure is roughly equivalent to the Kolmogorov-Smirnov one to test for location or scale in the Gaussian family (in fact it seems to be less powerful for location and slightly more powerful for scale).
 However, it appears that our procedure better managed to discriminate some alternatives with close but different distributions.
-The objective of the paper is mainly theoretical and of course, a much more extensive study is needed to give any permanent conclusion about the comparison (role of $n$, $h_0$, $\kappa$, $\dK$, $\delta$, the true distribution of $(\veps_{t})$, etc.).
+The objective of the paper is mainly theoretical and of course, a much more extensive study is needed to give any permanent conclusion about the comparison (sensitivity in $n$, $h_0$, $\kappa$, $\dK$, $\delta$, role of the true distribution of $(\veps_{t})$, etc.).
+Also, we must not underestimate the difficulty to proceed to the numerical integrations required for the statistic, and the very likely improvements that may stem from in-depth applied studies.

 \begin{rem} In the unstable case with $p=1$ and a positive unit root (namely, the random walk), and a kernel satisfying $\int_{\dR} \dK^{\prime}(s)\, \dd s \neq 0$, even if it is of lesser statistical interest, it is also possible to exploit Proposition \ref{PropUnivUnstable} to derive a statistical procedure.
 Indeed, let